algosup/2023-2024-project-3-virtual-processor-team-5/Documentation/AssemblyLanguageSpecification.md

 *This document provides a comprehensive guide to the assembly language for the virtual processor.
 It covers the language's syntax, instruction set, and operational characteristics, along with practical programming examples and best practices.*

+`This document is not complete and is a work in progress.`

 <details>
 <summary>Table of Contents</summary>